preritnagpal/Landing-Page/README.md

 Welcome to my Landing Page project!
 This project is part of my 100-project challenge and aims to create an engaging and visually appealing introduction to a website or product.
 The focus is on user experience and modern web design principles.

 Table of Contents

-Demo
+1. Demo

-Features
+2. Features

-Technologies Used
+3. Technologies Used

-Installation
-Usage
-Project Structure
-Contributing
-Contact
+4. Contact

 Demo